PVSVIKAS1979/starbucks-clone/README.md

 Responsiveness:

-  The main page is responsive in both pc and mobile applications, but the rewards page is responsive only in pc but not responsive in monbile applications.
+  The main page is responsive in both pc and mobile applications, but the rewards page is responsive only in pc but not responsive in mobile applications.